-This summer, FATS made the pages of The Wall Street Journal in a story showcasing the 11 best flow trails in the country.
-It has been highlighted in several magazines, including Bike and Bicycling, and was awarded “Epic Ride” status by the International Mountain Bicycling Association.
+The mountain biking sensation made the pages of The Wall Street Journal in a story showcasing the 11 best flow trails in the country.
+It has been highlighted in several magazines, including Bike and Bicycling, and was awarded "Epic Ride" status by the International Mountain Bicycling Association.

 Located in the Long Cane Ranger District of Sumter National Forest near Edgefield, FATS offers six individual loop trails, each with their own distinctive character and feel.
 The trails' swooping turns, rolling hills and banked contours make for an action-packed ride you won't experience on your average hiking trail.

-That’s because FATS was built specifically for mountain biking.
-Jumps, bumps, dips and berms were created to keep riders flowing unimpeded through the thick forest of trees almost like a pump track.
+That's because FATS was built specifically for mountain biking.
+Jumps, bumps, dips and berms were created to keep riders flowing unimpeded through the thick forest of trees almost like a pump track

 And therein lies the genius of this mountain biking masterpiece.
 Sporting few technical features, FATS allows newbies to have lots of high-flying fun without tremendous effort.
 They can ride the brakes over the sections of seemingly endless mounds and dips and still experience the thrill of a rollercoaster ride.